tomli380576/algorithm-notes/Recursion: Divide & Conquer/max-sub-array.md

 The name is kinda misleading, but we want to consider this:

-> **Question.** What contiguous subarray, that might contain the middle element, gives us the maximum sum?
+> **Question.** What contiguous sub-array, that might contain the middle element, gives us the maximum sum?

 So we check both ways. **Take the element if it keeps the array contiguous AND increases the sum.**